B

 • Mammals, such as muskrats and otters.

 The adult black crappie is also vulnerable to commercial and recreational fishing pressures, which can impact their populations.
-In addition, juvenile black crappie is more susceptible to predation, as they are smaller and more accessible for predators to catch.
+In addition, juvenile black crappie are more susceptible to predation, as they are smaller and more accessible for predators to catch.
 Despite these threats, black crappie populations are generally stable and considered a valuable resource for sport fishing.

 Black crappie feed on a variety of prey items, including: